 - 1/4 teaspoon salt, to taste

-- fresh raspberries and lemon slices to decorate, optional
+- optional: fresh raspberries and lemon slices for garnish

-To make the frosting, beat softened butter on medium speed for about 3-4 minutes until completely smooth and creamy.
+- Make the frosting: Beat softened butter on medium speed for about 3-4 minutes until completely smooth and creamy.
 Add the confectioners' sugar, cream, vanilla extract, and salt with the mixer running.
 Increase to high speed and beat for 1 minute.
 Add the raspberry preserves and beat until thick and creamy, about 2 full minutes.
-Add more powdered sugar if frosting is too thin, is separating (due to the fruity jam) or looks too wet.
+Add more confectioners' sugar if frosting is too thin, is separating (due to the fruity jam) or looks too wet.
 And then add more salt to offset added sweetness.

 A few similar recipes you will love: